What if writers could perform a magic trick to gain inspiration?

 Inspirational Activity: Get ideas from your day job

-J. M. Ledgard’s first novel was inspired by a 1975 historical event in which 49 giraffes in Communist Czechoslovakia were slaughtered; he leaned about this while he was working in Prague as a foreign correspondent for the Economist.
+J. M. Ledgard’s first novel was inspired by a 1975 historical event in which 49 giraffes in Communist Czechoslovakia were slaughtered; he learned about this while he was working in Prague as a foreign correspondent for the Economist.
 After getting the idea, he used his correspondence with intelligence agents and other people he met via the Economist (oceanographers, mathematicians) to get their perspectives on life and turned that information into characters.

 14. Lauren Groff